mayukhpankaj/mayukhpankaj.github.io/README.md

 ![preview-image](https://i.imgur.com/wyMeJZ8.png)

-Thank you IEEE for organising this event ❤️
+Thank you IEEE BITM for organising this event ❤️